GallagherSecurity/cc-rest-docs/training/README.md

 You can mark it as not exportable, so that the standard utilities will not be able to get it out of the certificate store.
-While there are programs out there that can export non-exportable certificates, anything you can do to make the black-hat’s job harder is a win.
+While there are programs out there that can export non-exportable certificates, anything you can do to make the black-hat's job harder is a win.

 The trouble is that in order to use your client certificate in Postman, you have to export the key.